Multi-Agent Reinforcement Learning with Action Masking for UAV-enabled Mobile Communications: Conclusion

 \section{Conclusion}

-This research was motivated by improving upon existing limitations when employing UAVs in NOMA-enabled communications networks.
-We aim to maximize system sum rate by jointly optimising the 3D trajectory of a UAV fleet and power allocation for mobile ground users.
-A machine learning based solution is proposed in which `UAV-user(s)' association is first established using a weighted K-means clustering algorithm.
-Then a novel RL scheme is introduced wherein an SDQN algorithm and invalid action masking are invoked concurrently to exploit experiences of \textit{all} agents during training.
+This research is motivated by seeking to overcome existing limitations when employing multi-agent RL for multiple UAVs in NOMA-enabled communications networks - especially to address the question of shared learning for agents with different action spaces.
+We aim to maximize system sum rate by jointly optimising the 3D trajectory of a UAV fleet and power allocation for mobile ground users using a novel SDQN algorithm.
 A multi-faceted evaluation of our results was undertaken by comparing it with contemporary techniques in terms of convergence time, trajectories, multiple access scheme, ground user speed, learning rates and impact of dynamic re-clustering.
-The results are indicative of superiority of the proposed solution in terms of throughput (9\% increase over \cite{9520121}) and convergence time (10\% decrease over seperately trained DQNs).
-A key limitation of our solution is that it does not take UAV hovering and/or propulsion into account while moving and, therefore, exhibits a jittery trajectory.
-This presents an opportunity for future work in terms of trajectory optimization to maximize flight time.
+The results show that proposed solution outperforms the relevant benchmark implementations in terms of throughput (9\% increase over \cite{9520121}) and convergence time (10\% decrease over seperately trained DQNs).
+The proposed solution is suitable for settings that require multiple agents to be trained with partially or non-overlapping action spaces.
+A key limitation of our solution is that it does not take UAV flight energy into account in the reward function and, therefore, exhibits a jittery trajectory.
+This presents an opportunity for future work in terms of energy efficiency trajectory design.